Coat of arms of Skopje: Replacement proposals

 The coat of arms of Skopje has been categorized as "near-heraldic" in the Macedonian Heraldic Society's review of municipal symbols in Macedonia due to being a landscape composition with several charges.
 The society had suggested a heraldic revision of the symbol, which resulted in several alternative proposals.
-However the proposals haven't gotten to the point of being considered by the government and Bulgarians wanted to be changed.
+However the proposals haven't gotten to the point of being considered by the government.

 Proposal by Aleksandar Kurov

 In 2006, heraldic artist, Aleksandar Kurov designed a version of the coat of arms of Skopje with some modified elements and completely new illustration style, this proposal later appeared in the 7th issue of "Macedonian Herald" courtesy of the Macedonian Heraldic Society.

 Proposal by the Macedonian Heraldic Society

 In 2020, on the occasion of the liberation of Skopje, the Macedonian Heraldic Society published a design inspired by Aleksandar Kurov's proposal, but this time with greater attention to the Rule of tincture, the design also used the Macedonian territorial heraldic system, as such it featured a mural crown of the capital city and a wreath of Macedonian oak.